Orianbit/Oracle/README.md

 Oracle XE (Express Edition) is a lightweight, free-to-use version of Oracle Database, ideal for learning, developing, and deploying applications.
 This repository provides scripts and configurations to simplify the installation and usage of Oracle XE.

 # Features
--Easy installation scripts for Oracle XE Database -Basic configuration and setup guidelines
+- Easy installation scripts for Oracle XE Database
+- Basic configuration and setup guidelines
--Sample SQL scripts for common tasks
+- Sample SQL scripts for common tasks
--Docker support for containerized environments
+- Docker support for containerized environments

 # Prerequisites
 Before you begin, ensure you have met the following requirements: